How to Save Money on Christmas Spending This Holiday Season

 You don’t have to spend a fortune to give your loved ones a special Christmas.
 Here are some ways to save money on Christmas shopping while still checking off everyone on your list.

 If you’re determined to purchase Christmas gifts for your loved ones, you can absolutely do so without breaking the bank.
-Sign up for Rakuten (formerly Ebates) and earn cash back on all of your online purchases from major retailers.
+Sign up for Rakuten and earn cashback on all of your online purchases from major retailers.

 If you find the perfect Christmas gift for someone on your list, make sure to check for the same or similar items at other stores and calculate the percentage that Rakuten will refund in cash.
 You may find that one store is far cheaper than another when you factor in the cash-back amounts.